 Honorary chairman of Lafarge.
 From July 2015 to April 2017, he co-chaired the Board of Directors of LafargeHolcim.
 He was previously Chairman and Chief Executive Officer of Lafarge (2007-2015).
 He began his career at Lafarge in 1983 and held numerous positions in finance and international operations.
 He is a member of the Executive Committee of the World Business Council for Sustainable Development (WBCSD).
 He is presently chairing the Sustainable Development Commission of the MEDEF (Mouvement des Entreprises de France, the French employers association).
 He is chairman of the FNEGE (Fondation Nationale pour l’Enseignement de la Gestion des Entreprises / French Foundation for Management Education) since June 2016.
 He is a Board member of EDF and Arcelor Mittal.
 He graduated from the Hautes Etudes Commerciales business school (HEC, Paris) and the Ecole Nationale d’Administration (ENA, Paris).

 Former Minister of Labor and Social protection and Minister of Youths and Sports, Algeria.
-He also served as Prefect, Ambassador of Algeria in Romania, Deputy, President of the Finance and Budget Commission at the national Assembly, Member of the Commission of Foreign Affairs, Cooperation and Emigration.
+He also served as Prefect, Ambassador of Algeria, Deputy, President of the Finance and Budget Commission at the national Assembly, Member of the Commission of Foreign Affairs, Cooperation and Emigration.
 He is a Member of the Royal Academy of Spain for Economic and Finance Sciences and of the Forum “Penser l’Europe”.
+Honorary member of the “Barcelona Economics Network”.
+Member of the scientific committee of the “MS’10 Barcelona International Conference”.
 He is researcher, lecturer and teacher at the Higher School for Political Sciences, at the Institute of Diplomacy and at the International Relations and the National School of Administration (ENA).
 He was a board member of the High Institute of Management and Planning, National Chamber of Commerce and Industry, as well as the National Office of Statistics.
 He was also member of the mediator’s team for the resolution of the Northern Mali and Northern Niger Conflict, and co-editor of the agreements.
-He he graduated from the University of Law and Economic Sciences.
+He graduated from the University of Law and Economic Sciences.

 President of the Centre National d’Etudes Spatiales (CNES), the French space agency, since 2013.
 He is also Chair of the Council of the European Space Agency (ESA) and President of the International Astronautical Federation (IAF).
 He is a qualified engineer and scientist who has devoted his entire career to the European space programme, holding positions within the French national scientific research agency CNRS, several French ministries, at Novespace and a first stint with CNES before joining Starsem and Arianespace for 12 years, where he was Chairman & CEO.
 He is a member of the International Academy of Astronautics (IAA).
 He has received several awards from France, the Russian Federation and the Government of Japan.